 2. Increasing Revenue

-Decreasing Expenditure can be achieved by:
+Decreasing Expenditure can be achieved by

-Increase in revenue can be obtained by:
+An increase in revenue can be obtained by

-NCERT Solution for Class 12 Economics Chapter 5 – Government Budget And Economy.
-This chapter explains in brief a manner about how the budget and employment are determined.
+NCERT Solution for Class 12 Economics Chapter 5 – Government Budget and Economy.
+This chapter explains, in brief, a manner about how the budget and employment are determined.

 Chief concepts of this chapter –